-· · · · CHECHISI Develop a dissertation project under the supervision of the Dissertation Chair.
+Develop a dissertation project under the supervision of the Dissertation Chair.
 Form a committee.
-File Psychology Department Formation of a Dissertation Committee Form with the Psychology Department Office Manager.
-See guidelines below.
 At least one committee member needs to a core clinical faculty member.
 Enroll in PSY 7999.
 This requires a Special Course Form to be initiated by the student (https://graduate.appstate.edu/node/3345).